Parameter Derivations

 Sessions #64-65

-The 1/√Ncorr scaling follows central-limit-theorem statistics for correlated ensembles.
+The 1/√Ncorr scaling borrows from central-limit-theorem (CLT) statistics.
 The factor of 2 is motivated by phase-space dimensionality arguments (6D to 3 effective) but is not rigorously derived — integrating out momenta introduces temperature- and mass-dependent factors, not a clean factor of 2.
 Best understood as a physically motivated ansatz.

 2. tanh form